Support at HomeClassification 3 Explained

 Who is Eligible for Support at Home Classification 3?

 Eligibility for classification 3 is determined through the Single Assessment System.
-An experienced assessor will meet with you to discuss your health, mobility, living circumstances, and the support you already have.
+An experienced assessor will meet with you to discuss your health, mobility, living circumstances and the support you already have in place.
 This process ensures your care plan is centred around your specific needs and aspirations.

-You may be assessed as eligible for Support at Home classification 3 if you:
+You may be assessed as eligible for Support at Home level 3 funding if you:

 Have moderate care needs that require regular, scheduled assistance.